Typescript-TDD/ts-auto-mock/README.md

 # Ts Auto Mock

-Typescript transformer that will allow you to create mock for any types (Interfaces, Classes, ...) without need to create manual fakes/mocks.
+A Typescript transformer that will allow you to create mock for any types (Interfaces, Classes, ...) without need to create manual fakes/mocks.

 Let's have a look.